 “Our findings confirm that LINERs can, in fact, host active supermassive black holes at their centers,” Frederick said.
 “But these six transitions were so sudden and dramatic, it tells us that there is something altogether different going on in these galaxies.
 We want to know how such massive amounts of gas and dust can suddenly start falling into a black hole.
 Because we caught these transitions in the act, it opens up a lot of opportunities to compare what the nuclei looked like before and after the transformation.”

-The research paper, “A New Class of Changing-look LINERs,” Sara Frederick, Suvi Gezari, Matthew Graham, Bradley Cenko, Sjoert Van Velzen, Daniel Stern, Nadejda Blagorodnova, Shrinivas Kulkarni, Lin Yan, Kishalay De, Christoffer Fremling, Tiara Hung, Erin Kara, David Shupe, Charlotte Ward, Eric Bellm, Richard Dekany, Dmitry Duev, Ulrich Feindt, Matteo Giomi, Thomas Kupfer, Russ Laher, Frank Masci, Adam Miller, James Neill, Chow-Choong Ngeow, Maria Patterson, Michael Porter, Ben Rusholme, Jesper Sollerman and Richard Walters, was published in The Astrophysical Journal on September 18, 2019.
+Reference: “A New Class of Changing-look LINERs” by Sara Frederick, Suvi Gezari, Matthew J. Graham, S. Bradley Cenko, Sjoert van Velzen, Daniel Stern, Nadejda Blagorodnova, Shrinivas R. Kulkarni, Lin Yan, Kishalay De, U. Christoffer Fremling, Tiara Hung, Erin Kara, David L. Shupe, Charlotte Ward, Eric C. Bellm, Richard Dekany, Dmitry A. Duev, Ulrich Feindt, Matteo Giomi, Thomas Kupfer, Russ R. Laher, Frank J. Masci, Adam A. Miller, James D. Neil, Chow-Choong Ngeow, Maria T. Patterson, Michael Porter, Ben Rusholme, Jesper Sollerman and Richard Walters, 18 September 2019, The Astrophysical Journal.